-Names of Committee Members Designation Tan Sri Zakaria bin Abdul Hamid Chairman (Senior Independent Non-Executive Director) Sobri bin Abu Member (Independent Non-Executive Director) Dato' Mohamad Kamarudin bin Hassan Member (Independent Non-Executive Director)
+Names of Committee Members Designation

+Tan Sri Zakaria bin Abdul Hamid Chairman

+(Senior Independent Non-Executive Director)

+Sobri bin Abu Member

+(Independent Non-Executive Director)

+Dato' Mohamad Kamarudin bin Hassan Member

+(Independent Non-Executive Director)

 The Nominating Committee met once during the financial year.
-In accordance with its Terms of Reference, the Nominating Committee reviewed the Board structure on the designation, roles and responsibilities of the individual Directors of the Company to ensure that the Board has the required mix of skills, experience and other core competencies.
+In accordance with its Terms of Reference, the Nominating Committee reviewed the Board structure on the designation, roles and responsibilities of the individual Directors of the Company to ensure that the Board has the required mix of skills, experience and other core competencies, meeting the requirements of Bursa Securities guidelines on the composition of the Board and other Sub-Board Committees.

-The Nominating Committee had carried out the following activities in accordance with its Terms of Reference:-
+The Nominating Committee had carried out the following activities during the financial year under review in accordance with its Terms of Reference:-

 - Reviewed the performance of Independent Directors including the criteria as required under the Listing Requirements.
-All assessments and evaluations carried out by the Nominating Committee are properly documented; - Reviewed the existing balance, size, composition and effectiveness of the Board of Directors and discussed the criteria to be used for the appointment of new Directors which include gender diversity, ethnicity, age and succession planning; and - Identified and recommended to the Board the Directors who were due for retirement by rotation and/or subject to re-appointment at the forthcoming Annual General Meeting.
+All assessments and evaluations carried out by the Nominating Committee are properly documented whereby the Nominating Committee was satisfied by the level of independence demonstrated by all the Independent Directors; - Reviewed the existing balance, size, composition and effectiveness of the Board of Directors and Board committees through an evaluation survey questionnaire known as Board and Board Committees Assessment Questionnaire.
+The duly completed questionnaire was compiled and used as guidance for the recommendation of appropriate actions for further improvement; - Discussed the criteria to be used for the appointment of new Directors which include gender diversity, ethnicity, age and succession planning; - Identified and recommended to the Board the Directors who were due for retirement by rotation and/or subject to re-appointment at the forthcoming Annual General Meeting; and - Reviewed the terms of reference of the Nominating Committee to ensure they are in line with the latest Main Market Listing Requirements of Bursa Securities and also to formalize some existing practices of the Nominating Committee.